CNC (Cellulose Nanocrystals) or NCC (Nanocrystalline Cellulose)

 The price depends on the quantity.
 For more information on product specification and price, please check the price.

-We are glad to provide FREE CNC sample (CNC-Slurry, 3 gram, dry based weight, 1-8% solids slurry, prepared by sulfuric acid hydrolysis) to universities and research institutes for preliminary research.
+We are glad to provide a FREE CNC sample (CNC-Slurry, 3 grams, dry based weight, 1-8% solids slurry, prepared by sulfuric acid hydrolysis) to universities and research institutes for preliminary research.
 Customer is responsible for the shipping cost and customs clearance.

 The free sample is NOT available for commercial reselling.